hubsterio/docs/docs/api/4_activities.rst

       - The alternate text for this image.
     * - title
       - No
-      - The text to show on the image.
+      - | The text to show on the image.

-        | **Note**: title is channel specific and may not render on certain channel.
+        | **Note**: title is channel specific and may not render on certain channels.
     * - channels
       - No
       - Channel specific applied properties.
 The example below shows how to render